-Hot on the heels of the Audi e-tron SUV, the Audi e-tron Sportback is set to arrive a year afterwards sporting a more dynamic coupe-like body, as previewed by this concept version shown at the 2017 Shanghai Motor Show.
-It’ll be based on the same mechanical underpinnings as the standard e-tron, albeit with more power: three electric motors combine to give a power output equivalent to 496bhp, with a 0-62mph time of just 4.5 seconds claimed.
+Hot on the heels of the Audi e-tron SUV, the Audi e-tron Sportback is set to arrive in 2020 sporting a more dynamic coupe-like body, as previewed by this concept version shown at the 2017 Shanghai Motor Show.
+It’ll be based on the same mechanical underpinnings as the standard e-tron, albeit with more power: three electric motors combine to give a power output equivalent to 496bhp, with a 0-62mph time of 4.5 seconds claimed.
 The Audi e-tron Sportback should use a 95kWh battery, giving an effective range of 310 miles – although exact specifications could improve by the time the car hits showrooms in 2020.

 As a luxury brand with a reputation for innovation, it comes as no surprise that Lexus is expected to transition from its traditional standard hybrid systems to a focus on hydrogen fuel-cell and pure electric cars in the next few years (according to Alain Uyttenhoven, Lexus’ Europe boss).
-The year 2020 should see the arrival of a small electric car or SUV that takes styling cues from the Lexus LF-SA concept of 2015 (pictured), making Lexus one of the first luxury brands to offer a small, premium electric car.
+2020 should see the arrival of a small electric car or SUV that takes styling cues from the Lexus LF-SA concept of 2015 (pictured), making Lexus one of the first luxury brands to offer a small, premium electric car.
 Lexus is also expected to offer fuel-cell or electric versions of its LS and LC models in the coming years.

 New Tesla Roadster